 Step 4: The acids wear down your dental enamel.

 Acids that reside on your teeth naturally begin to wear away your dental enamel—the white, outermost layer of your teeth.
 This acid creates tiny little openings in the enamel.
 This is the first stage of a cavity.

 Step 5: This wearing down process continues to wreak havoc on your tooth.

 Ultimately, these acids continue to wear down your tooth layer by layer until it has reached the advanced stage of decay—impacting the inner pulp of your tooth.
 At this stage, it is possible that you would need a root canal.

 So how can you prevent this from happening?

 Everyone has to deal with plaque, but you don’t necessarily have to endure cavities.
 What really matters is how you take care of your teeth.
-It is important that you brush your teeth with a fluoride toothpaste twice a day, and brushing after meals can also be very helpful.
+You must brush your teeth with fluoride toothpaste twice a day, and brushing after meals can also be very helpful.